 A city like Roseville, MI, experiences a moderate level of allergies during the warmer weather months.
 Pollen is often the culprit of summer respiratory issues.
 Grass pollen is often the highest.
 Residents of this city should also be mindful of tree and ragweed pollen in the air.
 There is not that much you can do to control the quality of the outdoor air.
 There are strategies that you can adopt to help keep your home’s indoor air quality healthy, though.
-Indoor air quality is one of our specialties at C & C Heating & Air Conditioning.
+Indoor air quality is one of our specialties at C & C Heating and Air Conditioning.
 Here are some tips to review:

 Divide and Conquer